Rita Cox - Wit and Wisdom

 Rita’s work preserving and promoting Caribbean and African cultural heritage has always informed her storytelling and is the inspiration for this, her first storytelling album, Wit and Wisdom.
 It’s an album that demonstrates oral traditions of the African diaspora, and also celebrates the importance and universality of storytelling itself.

-To learn more about Rita, her life and work, listen to StorySave's podcast episode below, Rita Cox: Gently Echoed Music.
+To learn more about Rita, her life and work, listen to StorySave's podcast episode about Rita on Balado: The StorySave Podcast.
+It's called Rita Cox: Gently Echoed Music.
+If you like what you hear, subscribe, so you never miss new episodes!

 During our podcast interview with Rita, she told us many stories that are not on her album.
 You can listen to her tell one of those bonus stories here.
 It's called Lord of the Deep.